Nintendo Switch: Mario and Zelda coming to new $300 console

 Nintendo's latest gaming console is only weeks away and will provide a new platform for some of the company's most popular titles.

-The Japanese games giant announced Friday that the new device, the Switch, will go on sale worldwide on March 3 for $299.99.
+The Japanese video game giant announced Friday that the eagerly awaited device, the Switch, will go on sale worldwide on March 3 for $299.99.

-At a big event in Japan that was streamed online, it revealed a range of details and software for the Switch, a handheld system that can easily transform into a console for the home.
+At a big event in Japan that was streamed online, Nintendo (NTDOF) revealed an impressive first wave of games for the Switch, a handheld system that can easily transform into a console for the home.

+The new titles range from original offerings to new entries in some of the biggest franchises in gaming.

+Switch will launch with "The Legend of Zelda: Breath of the Wild" in March.
+And Mario will follow later, first in "Mario Kart 8 Deluxe" in April and then in "Super Mario Odyssey" in time for the holiday season.

-And of course, Mario made an appearance.
-Nintendo (NTDOF)'s iconic character was shown in a New York-esque city as well as a desert, a jungle and other themed environments.
+Nintendo teased fans at the event Friday with scenes showing the iconic plumber in a New York-esque city as well as a desert, a jungle and other environments.

-But fans will have to wait until the end of the year for the release of the game, titled "Super Mario Odyssey."

-There's no delay for another of Nintendo's biggest franchises, though.
-"The Legend of Zelda: Breath of the Wild" will come out at the time of the Switch's launch in March, the company said.

-Another launch game is "1-2 Switch," which the company described as a "face-to-face party game" in which players don't have to look at the console's screen but at an opponent in front of them.
+Another game available from the start is "1-2 Switch," which the company described as a "face-to-face party game" in which players don't have to look at the console's screen but at an opponent in front of them.
 They hear audio cues and feel physical responses through the the controller to know what's happening.

-Nintendo also showed off the Switch's "Joy-Con" detachable controllers, which have motion-sensing features.
+That game takes advantage of the Switch's Joy-Con detachable controllers, which have motion-sensing features like the original Wii and even an infra-red camera that can detect hand gestures.

+"The fact that they've focused a lot on the capability of the controllers really harks back to what they did right with the Wii," said Rob Fahey, contributing editor of GamesIndustry.biz, referring to the hugely popular Nintendo console that sold more than 100 million units.

 The launch of the Switch is one of the biggest moments for the company in recent years.